 McCormack Graduate School of Policy and Global Studies

-The school’s nationally and internationally known research centers and institutes critically explore contemporary public policy and management issues like aging, civil discourse, economic development, education, environmental issues, ethnic minority issues, health care, homelessness, human rights, international relations, labor, negotiation and conflict resolution, performance management, post-disaster reconstruction issues, poverty reduction, regionalization, welfare policy and women’s issues.
+The school’s nationally and internationally known research centers and institutes critically explore contemporary public policy and management issues like aging, democracy and development, economic development, education, environmental issues, ethnic minority issues, health care, homelessness, human rights, international relations, labor, negotiation and conflict resolution, performance management, post-disaster reconstruction, poverty reduction, regionalization, welfare policy, and women’s issues.

-Both the Massachusetts Ocean Partnership and the Collaborative Institute for Oceans, Climate and Security are housed in the McCormack Graduate School.
+Both the Massachusetts Ocean Partnership and the Collaborative Institute for Oceans, Climate, and Security are housed in the McCormack Graduate School.

 Affiliation to CIOCS: The McCormack Graduate School is the administrative home to the Collaborative Institute and Dean Ira A. Jackson serves as chair of the steering committee.

 Representative to CIOCS: Steering Committee: Ira A. Jackson, Dean

 To explore the synergistic benefits of becoming a CIOCS Collaborator